fbpx

 What is Digital Process Automation (DPA)?

 Digital Process automation is the process of automating business processes for the better.
-When we say better, we mean efficiency-wise and in terms of overall effectiveness.
+When we say better, we mean efficiency and overall effectiveness.
 In other words, it helps you optimize processes through digitization.
 Digital workflow is created, which improves the focus of all team members.

 Forrester further subdivides DPA into “Deep” and “Wide” categories.